ategler1221/visual-essay-juncture/README.md

 <param ve-entity eid="Q221092"> <!-- Mauritshuis -->
 <param ve-entity eid="Q36600"> <!-- The Hague -->

-# Visual Design Essay
+# Visual Design

 The design of many images within works of writing include elements that contribute to the writing as a whole.
-The images are designed in a unique yet contributive way that help the audience understand the writing as a whole.
+The images are designed in a unique yet contributive way that help the audience understand the writing and design choices along with it.
 Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">